kidlatmc29/kidlatmc29/README.md

 Hiya!
-I'm Isabel, a computer science graduate from Seattle University.
+I'm Isabel, gameplay engineer at Sledgehammer Games.
 I'm interested in gameplay engineering and game design.

 ##### 📫 How to reach me . . .
   - email: isabeltovalles@gmail.com